 Extra-curricular activities and club meetings will be permitted as long as all social distancing protocols are followed.
 They will be held at the end of the day or remotely based upon the building administrator's discretion.
+Clubs may meet in the school building as long as all social distancing and ventilation protocols are followed.
+Clubs may also meet outside.

 Plays and Musicals are educational in nature.
 They are not about the final product or performance, but about the process to create.
 Therefore, the educational aspects will be paramount.
-Rehearsals, if possible, will begin with smaller casts and will follow social distancing guidelines.
-Performance dates may be reevaluated as the district moves into later phases of reopening.
-Performance dates may be moved.
+Rehearsals will begin with smaller casts and will follow social distancing guidelines.